-Deja vu?
-Bulgaria pipeline to face EU scrutiny
+Deja vu: Bulgaria pipeline to face EU scrutiny

 The commission earlier financed a feasibility study into the Balkan Gas Hub idea.

-The hub, in Varna, on Bulgaria's Black Sea coast, could trade gas from Turk Stream 2, as well as two EU-backed pipelines to Azerbaijan and Israel - the Southern Gas Corridor and EastMed.
+The hub, in Varna, on Bulgaria's Black Sea coast, could trade gas from Turk Stream 2, as well as EU-backed pipelines to Azerbaijan and Israel - the Southern Gas Corridor and EastMed.

-It could also trade liquid natural gas from Qatar or the US, in what would create "more diversified, secure supply" for Europe, Sefcovic said.
+It could also trade liquid gas from global markets, in what would create "more diversified, secure supply" for Europe, Sefcovic said.

-"The commission could only support a scenario under which this [Turk Stream 2] gas is sold at the Balkan Gas Hub ... not simply transported via transit pipelines to western European hubs," the EU commissioner, who comes from Slovakia, noted.
+"The commission could only support a scenario under which this [Turk Stream 2] gas is sold at the Balkan Gas Hub ... not simply transported via transit pipelines to western European hubs," he noted.

 "Once it becomes clear how the [Turk Stream 2] evacuation will be organised, the commission will react within its remits," he said.